axibase/axibase-charts/syntax/udf.md

 endscript
 ```

-Use custom window function in any field that supports functions by referencing.
-Access the function by name, for example, in the `value` field or the `format` field.
+Use custom window function in any setting that supports referencing functions by name, for example, in `value` and `format` setting.

 ```ls
 value = return checkRange(value);